 Water Pollution Facts: The Cost of Contamination

-The Earth is 75% water.
-Out of this, only 2.5% is non-saline.
-Out of the 2.5%, only 1% is easily accessible for human use and consumption.
+The Earth is 75% water, of which only 2.5% is non-saline.
+Of this, only 1% is accessible for human use and consumption.

-The rest is are in cold places that receive snow all year long, like Antarctica and Greenland, in glaciers, which can be found in the same area, and in icebergs, which mostly traverse the North Atlantic Ocean.
+The rest are in cold places that receive snow all year, like Antarctica and Greenland, in glaciers, which can be found in the same area, and in icebergs, which mostly traverse the North Atlantic Ocean.

 This leaves a mere 0.025% of the Earth's total water accessible to humans, and this figure still includes polluted rivers, lakes, and streams.